TandiweP/100-days-of-code/log.md

 ### Day 24: 8/10 Wednesday
 **Today**: Made new branch "rescale" of scales repo and combined two components into one.
 I also did a lot of css on it.
-The form is working well, but I need to refactor my onSubmit function becuase I'm not even getting a console response.  **debugging time**
+The form is working well, but I need to refactor my onSubmit function becuase I'm not even getting a console response:  **debugging time**!

+ ### Day 25: 8/11 Thursday
+**Today**: Using "parseFloat" and "e.preventDefault" (after quite a lot of Chrome DevTools debugging and Stack Overflow searching) to get my gross, tare, net, and tons calculations to work on submit of the form.
+**Thoughts** I want to get them displaying on the page tomorrow.
+I also want to set the calculation function to round it to two decimals (so I don't have eight digit responses in the tons hook).
+Later on, I want to set up a back end that will push results to data so it is recorded with date and time stamps for admin use.